 Yes, moisture that is in or on the treated material/surface passes through the treatment.
 After curing, the treatment is somewhat hydrophobic (water repellent), but it should not be considered to be a replacement for commercial water repellents.

 ÆGIS Antimicrobial, because of its unique chemistry, provides long-term protection against regrowth and future contamination on treated surfaces.
-Porous surfaces which are contaminated below the surface will occasionally experience some growth which breaks through a treated surface.
+Porous surfaces that are contaminated below the surface will occasionally experience some growth that breaks through a treated surface.

-As long as there is not running water on the surface to be treated, ÆGIS Antimicrobial will bond to the surface and provide protection.
+As long as there is no running water on the surface to be treated, ÆGIS Antimicrobial will bond to the surface and provide protection.
 Preferably, the dryer the surface the better.
-To complete chemical bonding of ÆGIS Antimicrobial, it is important that the surfaces be dried after treatment.
+To complete the chemical bonding of ÆGIS Antimicrobial, it is important that the surfaces be dried after treatment.

 The surface of the coils must be thoroughly cleaned and any residue from the cleaning agents must be rinsed off.
 The final rinse should come through the coil without any signs of dirt or foaming from the cleaners.
 Even new AHU’s or coils should be carefully cleaned to remove any machining lubricants which remain from the fabrication process.